 This is not the best electric toothbrush you can buy.

-If you want a budget toothbrush and can happily live with built in batteries, consider the Sonicare Essence+ or 2 Series, you will get better value from these, I am convinced of that.
+If you want a budget toothbrush and can happily live with built-in batteries, consider the Sonicare 1100 Series.
+You will get better value from this, I am convinced of that.

 But, if you want a toothbrush that has user removable and replaceable batteries, then this is a solid brush.